JJFReibel/Summary/index.md

 ____________________________________________________________________________________________________________________________________

 # Education
-• Master of Science, Data Analytics.
+• Master of Science, Data Analytics
 • Master of Science, Cybersecurity
 • Master of Business Administration